Credit Score

 5 credit utilization myths that are hurting your score right now

 Keep credit utilization below 30%, but under 10% is ideal.
 Closing a card hurts utilization because it reduces available credit.
-Utilization resets monthly — it has no long-term memory.
+Utilization resets monthly, and it has no long-term memory.

 Credit utilization, the percentage of your available credit you're currently using, is the second most important factor in your FICO score, right behind payment history.
 If you have a $10,000 limit and a $3,000 balance, your utilization is 30%.
 Simple math, but most of what people believe about it is wrong.
 Let's clear that up.